albihasani94/albihasani94.github.io/_posts/2019-12-06-walk-through-devoxx-belgium.md

 permalink: walk-through-devoxx-belgium
 categories: [java10, var]
 tags: [java, conference]
-excerpt: "A little more than three weeks ago I was in Devoxx Belgium."
+description: "A little more than three weeks ago I was in Devoxx Belgium."
-description: "Try with desc"
-image:
-  path: assets/images/devoxx-sumup.jpg
+image: assets/images/devoxx-sumup.jpg
-  height: 500
-  width: 500
-author: "albi"
-lang: en
 ---

 A little more than three weeks ago I was in Devoxx Belgium.
 It had it all.
 The core Java talks, the bytecode wonders, the soft skills, a look at the future, and Venkat.